hustcc/canvas-nest.js/README.md

 project lib cdn url: [http://github.atool.org/canvas-nest.min.js](http://github.atool.org/canvas-nest.min.js), if you has your own cdn, download `canvas-nest.min.js` and use your own url.

-welcome to push request and issue.
+any bug or question, welcome to push request and issue.